- About Online Advertising

 The principles are:

 The Education principle calls for entities to participate in efforts to educate individuals and businesses about online interest-based advertising.
-In an effort to educate consumers, a consumer-focused campaign will be launched by the DAAC to help educate the public about the principles, what online interest-based advertising is, and how to opt out.

 The Transparency principle calls for clear, meaningful and prominent notice to consumers about data collection and use practices associated with online interest-based advertising.
 The principle sets out requirements for enhanced notice on the page where data is collected through links embedded in or around advertisements, or on the webpage itself.